ardenchew/linearRegrTest/README.md

 # linearRegrTest
-A python executable that builds a linear regression object and tests the object against test data.
+Creating, testing, and plotting a linear regression model.

+    Should be called as follows:
+        $>python linearRegrTest.py xTrain yTrain xTest yTest

+    This will print out statistical data about the test data, while also coomparing the data to the prediction based off of the trained regression model.